Sanjaysp1/Janaspandana-CivicTech/README.md

 🏛️ Janaspandana: The Digital Pulse of Civic Governance

-An AI-First Public Grievance Redressal System for the Government of Karnataka.
+A Next-Generation AI-Powered CivicTech Platform for the Government of Karnataka.

 Janaspandana is a visionary platform designed to bridge the trust gap between citizens and administration.
 By integrating Google Gemini 2.5 Flash, Native Geospatial Mapping, and Zero-Trust Verification, we have transformed public reporting from a slow, manual process into a high-velocity, predictive engine for urban improvement.